triplem/winston-config/README.md

 ## Usage
 You do have to put the `winston` dependency into your package.json. winston-config will not work correctly without this dependency in your package.json.
-This is due to the [module caching caveats](http://nodejs.org/api/modules.html#modules_module_caching_caveats) of the nodejs module loading. winston-config does not install a dependency to winston, so that your application is using the same "module" as the winston-config (see also [Modules Loading from Node Modules folders](http://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders)).
+This is due to the [module caching caveats](http://nodejs.org/api/modules.html#modules_module_caching_caveats) of the nodejs module loading. winston-config does not install a dependency to winston, this makes sure, that winston-config is using the same module as your application (see also [Modules Loading from Node Modules folders](http://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders)).

-Otherwise the winston module would be another file and therefor it would not be the cached one used by node and therefor the configuration could not be as easily used in your application.
+Otherwise the used winston module would be another file and therefor it would not be the cached one used by your application and therefor the configuration could not be as easily used in your application.
 (Unfortunately this is quite hard to test in the test cases and therefor no test for this is in the test-cases).

 winston-config can be used like described below: